Federal School Code: 015370

 • must complete the Annual Student Loan Acknowledgement counseling each year a loan is accepted.

-Option III – Private or Alternative Education Loan
+Option II – Private or Alternative Education Loan

 Private student loans, also known as alternative loans, are offered by private lenders.
 The loans are available to students who are not eligible for federal loans or who need assistance beyond their financial loan eligibility.
 These loans are made through banks and other financial institutions and are subject to their terms.
 Students must find an alternative loan lender on their own.